 \subsection{Prime Ends Rotation Numbers}

 \\

-For an open topological disk $D$ included in some surface, one can attach an artificial circle, called the \textit{prime ends circle}, denoted by $b_{\text{PE}}(D)$.
+For an open topological disk $D$ contained in some surface, one can attach an artificial circle, called the \textit{prime ends circle}, denoted by $b_{\text{PE}}(D)$.
 Moreover, the prime ends circle $b_{\text{PE}}(D)$ can be be topologized, such that the union $D\bigcup b_{\text{PE}}(D)$ is homeomorphic to the standard closed unit disk in $\Bbb R^2$.
 We call it the \textit{prime ends disk}, and this procedure is referred to as \textit{prime ends compactification}.
 This is the beginning of Carath\'eodory's prime ends theory, and we refer to~\cite{Mather_topological}, \cite{Mather_invariant} and \cite{PE_01} for more details.

-If $f$ is a homeomorphism on the topological disk $D$, then $f$ extends to the unit disk $D\bigcup b_{\text{PE}}(D)$, which induces a homeomorphism on prime ends circle $b_{\text{PE}}(D)$.
-Then, the dynamics restricted to this circle defines a rotation number on the circle, called the \textit{prime ends rotation number}, and denoted by $\rho_{\text{PE}}(f,D)$.
-The following useful lemma is a combination of results from several papers.
+If $f$ is a homeomorphism on the closure of an open topological disk $D$ into itself, then $f$ extends to the unit disk $D\bigcup b_{\text{PE}}(D)$, so it induces a homeomorphism on the prime ends circle $b_{\text{PE}}(D)$.
+Then, the dynamics restricted to this circle defines a rotation number, called the \textit{prime ends rotation number}, and denoted by $\rho_{\text{PE}}(f,D)$.
+The following lemma is a combination of important results from several papers.